As wildfire season approaches, Alberta firefighters, towns wonder how they'll manage in a pandemic | CBC News

 Front-line workers are also contemplating what a busy fire season could mean if they are dealing with a public-health pandemic.

-"Usually, you have someone backing you up [on a 65 ml fire hose]; it's very hard to do on your own," said volunteer firefighter Josh Lambert, who helped subdue the Chuckegg Creek fire last year.
+"Usually, you have someone backing you up [on a 65-mm firehose]; it's very hard to do on your own," said volunteer firefighter Josh Lambert, who helped subdue the Chuckegg Creek fire last year.

 WATCH | Firefighters spray edges of the Chuckegg Creek fire with water: